Der-Eddy/pyImageTools/README.md

 `dupe` (`duplicates.py`) deletes duplicate images based on a similar hash and keeps the image with highest file size.

+### cropBorder

+'cropBorder' removes any border (i.e. black border above and below) from an image.

 ### exactdupe

 `exactdupe` deletes exact duplicates with the same MD5 hash.